altec/docker-alpine-php-nginx-mysql/README.md

 Out of the box Apine distros dont have bash so that is why you need to use ```/bin/sh``` instead of ```/bin/bash```.
 When you are in youre container ```cd``` into the ```app``` folder and execute ```composer create-project symfony/website-skeleton .```

-After you have Symfony installed, go to ```localhost``` and you should see the Symfony welcome screen.
+After you have Symfony installed, go to ```localhost:8001``` and you should see the Symfony welcome screen.
-I used standard port for nginx to if you have something running on port ```80```, you might have conflicts.